kckoay1297/spring-boot-angular/README.md

 How to start angular:
 Open Node.js cmd, cd to angular project folder, then enter ng serve --open Then go into the link that provided in the console and input form data.

+PS: Uploaded rar file to fix some file missing issue.